bynned/Express-Twittercopy/README.md

 - [ ] Comment on comments
 - [ ] The ability to like the comments comments
 - [ ] Improve the HTTP status codes
+- [ ] Sort comments by the most liked comment
+- [ ] Sort posts by "new" and "popular"

 ## TBD:
 - [ ] The possibility to post pictures